iter-tools/iter-tools/API.md

 - `concurrency`: `4`

-A variant of filter with more complicated logic that can optimize when you have both an async filter predicate and an async souce iterable.
-It starts fetching the next item in the source iterable while waiting for the async predicate to resolve.
-The optional concurrency paramater dictates how many items can be read ahead from the source iterable while still waiting for the results of previous async predicates.
+A variant of [filter](#filter) with more complicated logic that can optimize when you have both an async filter predicate and an async souce iterable.
+It starts fetching the next value in the source iterable while waiting for the async predicate to resolve.
+The optional concurrency paramater dictates how many values can be read ahead from the source iterable while still waiting for the results of previous async predicates.

 ```js
 await asyncFilterParallel(asyncPredicate, asyncIterable);